hubeibei007/mos-finetune-ssl/README.md

 # Correlation Loss for MOS Prediction of Synthetic Speech
 This is code for VoiceMOS Challenge.
 The baseline is https://github.com/nii-yamagishilab/mos-finetune-ssl

+The selected models in our paper can be obtrained here: https://voicemos-models.ajmide.com/voicemos_models/index.html

 updating...

 # Finetune SSL models for MOS prediction